Coding for Homeschoolers: The Ultimate Guide for Parents

 Teaching coding can be challenging for homeschool parents, including those with engineering backgrounds.
 There are many homeschool curriculum options to consider, and a number of important decisions to make regarding homeschool computer science curricula, kids coding languages, and academic approach.

-In this guide, we provide homeschool parents with the answers to some of the most common questions that we encounter running a successful kids coding academy, and we attempt to provide homeschool programming advice that will help them avoid some of the most common pitfalls in teaching K-12 computer science.
+In this Coding for Homeschoolers guide, we provide homeschool parents with the answers to some of the most common questions that we encounter running a successful kids coding academy, and we attempt to provide homeschool programming advice that will help them avoid some of the most common pitfalls in teaching K-12 computer science.

 Why should we teach homeschool programming?

 There are a number of important reasons why you might consider building computer programming into your homeschool curricula.

-- Second, computer related disciplines make up over 60% of projected new jobs in STEM (Science, Technology, Engineering, and Math).
+- Computer related disciplines make up over 60% of projected new jobs in STEM (Science, Technology, Engineering, and Math).

-- Third, computing occupations are among the highest-paying jobs for new graduates.
+- Computing occupations are among the highest-paying jobs for new graduates.

-- Fourth, coding teaches vocational skills that are immediately relevant in today’s job market.
+- Coding teaches vocational skills that are immediately relevant in today’s job market.

-- Fifth, coding builds skills in a number of important areas including math, science, problem solving, teamwork, project based learning, creativity, digital arts, and more.
+- Coding builds skills in a number of important areas including math, science, problem solving, teamwork, project based learning, creativity, digital arts, and more.

-- Sixth, computer science and technology currently impacts nearly every vocation from medicine to law, from teaching to farming, from political science to business management, and from construction to marketing.
+- Computer science and technology currently impacts nearly every vocation from medicine to law, from teaching to farming, from political science to business management, and from construction to marketing.